Doctoral Program in

 • Description:

-• Description: The main objectives of the Conference will be to provide information on the different job search techniques and their proper use to find a job and the different tools and/or instruments used to carry out an effective job search that provides optimal results in the labour market.
+• Description: The main objectives of the conference will be to provide information on the various job search techniques and their appropriate use to find a job, as well as the various tools and/or instruments used to conduct an effective job search that provides optimal results in the labor market.
 The following topics will be covered:

 • Job search.